-Based on this information, you’ll receive an instant response of whether or not you’re approved for a loan.
+Based on this information, you’ll receive an instant response on whether or not you’re approved for a loan.

-From there, you may be asked to provide additional documentation to verify your information and you’ll then receive your proposed loan terms.
-If one of the options works for you and your budget, you can accept it by providing an electronic signature on the loan agreement.
+From there, you may be asked to provide additional documentation to verify your information, and you’ll then receive your proposed loan terms.
+Finally, if one of the options works for you and your budget, you can accept it by providing an electronic signature on the loan agreement.

 Once You’re Approved

-After your loan application has been approved and you’ve signed your loan agreement online, your funds may be transferred to your account as early as the next business day.
+After your loan application has been approved and you’ve signed your loan agreement online, Citizens Bank may transfer your funds to your account as early as the next business day.

-Keep in mind that making on-time payments consistently every month can be helpful in building your credit score.
-Like most other lenders, another perk offered by Citizens Bank is that there’s no prepayment penalty if you decide to pay off any or all of your loan ahead of schedule.
+Keep in mind that making on-time monthly payments consistently can help build your credit score.
+There are no prepayment penalties with Citizens One if you decide to pay off any or all of your loans ahead of schedule.

-Citizens Bank allows borrowers to apply for joint loans as co-applicants.
+Citizens One allows borrowers to apply for joint loans as co-applicants.
 Simply select that option at the beginning of the application process.
-If your co-applicant has started an application already, you can logon separately to submit your own information.
+If your co-applicant has started an application already, you can log in separately to submit your own information.

-Active military members may also receive special benefits when taking out a personal loan with Citizens Bank.
-To see what kind of perks you might qualify for, call Citizens Bank directly and ask to speak to a customer service representative.
+Active military members may also receive special benefits when taking out a personal loan with Citizens One.
+To see what kind of offers you might qualify for, visit their website, or call them to speak to a customer service representative.

 Citizens Bank’s History

-Unlike many online personal lenders, Citizens bank is a traditional financial institution that opened its doors in 1828.
-Its online interface might not be as modern as those of newer competitors but it’s an old institution that has a long-term reputation.
-It’s also a large bank, currently holding the place of 13th largest retail bank in the U.S.
+Unlike many online lenders, Citizens Bank is a traditional financial institution that opened its doors in 1828.
+As a result, its online interface might not be as modern as those of newer competitors, but it’s an old institution with a long-term reputation.
+It’s also a large bank, currently the 13th largest retail bank in the U.S.

-Is a Personal Loan from Citizens Bank right for you?
+Is a Personal Loan from Citizens One right for you?

 Before sitting down at your laptop to fill out an online application, make sure a personal loan is the best fit for your needs.

 From qualifying to repaying the amount owed, there is a lot of information to consider throughout the entire process.
-Here are a few things to think about when figuring out if a Citizens Bank loan is the best choice.
+Here are a few things to consider when figuring out if a Citizens One loan is the best choice.